 - What happens on shoot, stays on shoot.
 I’m always doing poses and being goofy that no one wants to see, besides, who wants to know there was an ongoing conversation about disaster relief.

-- Your privacy is respected.
-My projects are done with public view in mind, your projects are met with discretion.
+- Your privacy is respected, your projects are met with discretion.

 - Your ideas are welcome.
 It’s better to have more ideas than needed going into a shoot.
 In fact, your ideas are a big part of the photoshoot.